-UAB’s total impact on the state of Alabama goes far beyond the annual economic impact presented earlier in this report.
-Tripp Umbach estimates that UAB faculty, physicians, students, and staff who received their education and training at UAB generate more than $208.8 million annually in charitable donations, volunteer services, and provision of free care.
-These benefits (in addition to the $4.6 billion annual impact) include:
+Tripp Umbach estimates that faculty, staff and students who received their education and training at UAB contribute more than $208.8 million annually in charitable donations, volunteer services and provision of free care.